hashicorp/packer/website/source/docs/builders/hetzner-cloud.html.md

 ---
 description: |
-    The Hetzner Cloud Packer builder is able to create new images for use with DigitalOcean.
+    The Hetzner Cloud Packer builder is able to create new images for use with the Hetzner Cloud.
 The builder takes a source image, runs any provisioning necessary on the image after launching it, then snapshots it into a reusable image.
 This reusable image can then be used as the foundation of new servers that are launched within the Hetzner Cloud.